Here We Go Again (Demi Lovato song): Chart performance

 In the United States, "Here We Go Again" debuted on the Billboard Hot 100 at number 51 on July 11, 2009.
 After two weeks on the chart, it fell to number 66, before rising to number 24 the next week, in addition to being named the "greatest digital gainer".
 Coinciding with the release of the parent album, the song peaked at number 15 on August 8, 2009.
 The song became Lovato's highest-peaking solo single on the chart until "Skyscraper", peaked at number 10 in July 2011.
 The song has sold 880,000 digital copies in the United States, according to Nielsen SoundScan.
 In Canada, "Here We Go Again" debuted at number 86 on July 11, 2009, of the Canadian Hot 100.
 It fell off the following week, and re-entered on August 8, 2009, at number 61, which became its peak position.
 In New Zealand, the song entered and peaked at number 38, becoming Lovato's first entry on the chart.

 Music video

 "Here We Go Again" was directed by Brendan Malloy and Tim Wheeler, both who directed Lovato's previous video "La La Land".
 The music video was filmed on June 8, 2009, in Los Angeles, California.
 It premiered on June 26, 2009, on Disney Channel, following the premiere of Princess Protection Program (which stars Lovato).
 The video begins with Lovato in her dressing room to prepare for her concert.
 Lovato is talking to her boyfriend (portrayed by Christopher Mason) over the phone.
 After hanging up, she rips up a photograph of the two of them together, implying he ended their relationship.
 He tries to call her back, but she ignores the call and heads to the stage.
-The boyfriend is shown visiting the concert and after Lovato finished the performance, she return to her dressing room.
+The boyfriend is shown visiting the concert and after Lovato finished the performance, she returns to her dressing room.
 He meets her with a rose and they begin their relationship again.